arduino/help-center-content/content/Arduino Cloud/General Cloud/Uninstall-the-Arduino-Cloud-Agent.md

 id: 360014869840
 ---

-Use the included uninstaller to remove the Cloud Agent from your computer.
+Learn how to uninstall the Arduino Cloud Agent from your computer.

 ---